Donald Lowrie: Literary works

 Lowrie's best known literary work, My Life in Prison, was published in 1912.
 Stories in the book were not self-glorifying but rather plain and descriptive accounts of life in prison.
 Lowrie's simple writing style helped in obtaining confidence and understanding among his audience.
-The portrayal of the desolate and humiliating conditions prisoners had to face at the time was a central theme of "My Life in Prison".
+The portrayal of the desolate and humiliating conditions prisoners had to face at the time was a central theme.

-In 1912, Lowrie also joined the lecture circuit, traveling from community to community talking about his life in prison.
+In 1912, Lowrie also joined the lecture circuit, traveling from community to community and talking about his life in prison.

-"My Life Out of Prison" was Lowrie's sequel published in 1915, describing his struggle to readjust after being released from prison.
+My Life Out of Prison was Lowrie's sequel, published in 1915, describing his struggle to readjust after being released from prison.

 With his writings, Lowrie is said to have inspired Thomas Mott Osborne, an industrialist from New York, in prison reform work.
 During Osborne's wardenship at the Sing Sing Correctional Facility, Lowrie even visited and helped institute new methods.

 His writings are also said to have been one of the causes of capital punishment laws of the time being repealed.
 In addition, a bureau for the relief and guidance of ex-convicts was opened at his suggestion.
 Lowrie persistently voiced his dissatisfaction with the existing system of punishment.
 According to him, "punishment was [not] a discovered cure for human weakness."

 Family

 On December 4, 1917, Lowrie married twenty-five-year-old Mildred Irene Dean in Brooklyn, New York.
-Mildred Lowrie, a native of Danbury, Connecticut bore him one son, Charles Donald Lowrie, Jr. (1918–1957).
+Mildred Lowrie, a native of Danbury, Connecticut, bore him one son, Charles Donald Lowrie, Jr. (1918–1957).

 Death and legacy

 After serving a few months for another burglary conviction, Lowrie was released on parole from Arizona Penitentiary.
 Two weeks later, on June 24, 1925, he died at the Phoenix, AZ home of a local architect, R. B. Dick Redington, who housed him at the time.

-With "My Life in Prison", Lowrie defined a new category of writing, which tried to make a connection between the failure of individuals and their social class, thereby presaging some of the writings of black radicals of the 1960s and 1970s.
+With My Life in Prison, Lowrie defined a new category of writing which tried to make a connection between the failure of individuals and their social class, thereby presaging some of the writings of black radicals of the 1960s and 1970s.